Austin Bicycle Accident Lawyer

 What Type of Negligence Leads to a Bicycle Accident?

-Because of the small amount of protection given to bicyclists, accidents with vehicles and cyclists can easily lead a serious injury or fatality.
+Because of the small amount of protection bicyclists have, accidents between vehicles and cyclists can easily lead a serious injury or fatality.
 Contributing factors might include:

 Bicycle Accident Statistics

-One study revealed that most (70%) bicyclists are concerned about traffic accidents, while only 21% are worried about crime.
-The National Highway Traffic Safety administration (NHTSA) states that hundreds of cyclists are killed in traffic accidents every year.
-In the past decade (from 2001 to 2010), the annual number of bicycle accident fatalities decreased from 732 to 618.
+One study revealed that 70% of bicyclists are concerned about traffic accidents, while only 21% are worried about crime.
+The National Highway Traffic Safety Administration (NHTSA) states that hundreds of cyclists are killed in traffic accidents every year.
+In the decade from 2001 to 2010, the annual number of bicycle accident fatalities decreased from 732 to 618.
 While the average number of cyclist fatalities fell, the traffic collisions are still a serious concern for bicycle enthusiasts across the nation.

 Statistically, dusk is the most dangerous time of day for bicyclists.
 As the sun sets, drivers tend to experience difficulties with visibility, increasing the risk of car-bicycle traffic collisions and fatalities.
 To avoid fatal accidents, the NHTSA recommends that all cyclists wear properly fitted bicycle helmets.
 Helmets should be worn during every bike ride.

-Motorists should consciously share the road with bike riders.
-If a driver refuses to share the road, he / she can be held responsible for any ensuing injuries, deaths, or accidents.
+Motorists should conscientiously share the road with bike riders.
+If a driver refuses to share the road, they can be held responsible for any ensuing injuries, deaths, or accidents.
 Careless drivers are responsible for many bicycle accidents and deaths in the United States.
 To avoid hitting a cyclist, drivers should always be prepared to yield the right of way to bike riders when necessary and always check for cyclists before and during turns.

-Contact the Loewy Law Firm for a Free Consultation
+Contact an Austin Bike Accident Attorney for a Free Consultation

 If you or someone you love suffered a serious injury in a bicycle accident, Attorney Adam Loewy can help you collect the financial compensation that you need and deserve.
-At the firm, Attorney Loewy is committed to helping his clients seek justice for their suffering through effective personal injury and wrongful death claims and lawsuits.
+Attorney Loewy and his personal injury law firm are committed to helping their clients seek justice for their suffering through effective personal injury and wrongful death claims and lawsuits.
 Contact Loewy Law Firm today.